 Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

-Exchange rates can vary significantly between different currency exchange providers, so it's important to compare Pound Sterling (GBP) to Euro (EUR) rates from different sources before making a conversion.
+As exchange rates can vary significantly between banks and also between currency exchange providers, it's therefore important to carefully compare British pound (GBP) to Euro (EUR) rates from different sources before making a conversion.

-The below Rate Comparison Table makes it easy to compare the Total Cost you are being charged on Sterling to Euro currency rates and the possible savings of using various providers.
+The Sterling to Euro comparison table above makes it easy to compare the Total Fees (both variable and fixed) you are being charged by banks and other foreign exchange providers against the latest GBP-EUR mid-rate (see Market Data below ) and the possible savings of using various providers.

 GBP to EUR Market Data